lexmartem/goldmedia/README.md

 ---

-**Built with ❤️ using Spring Boot, Java 21, and Reactive Programming**
+**Built with ❤️ using Spring Boot, Java 21 Virtual Threads, and Reactive Programming**

 ### Quick Reference